Let's talk. Let's talk about things from the inside. Let's share perspectives and ideas.

 labour earnest, labour content,

-labour productive, labour meaningful,
+labour productive, labour

 labour for its own sake,